beeeku/instamojo-php/README.md

 ## Installation

 To add this package as a local, per-project dependency to your project, simply add a dependency on `beeeku/instamojo-php` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on PHP_Timer:
+Here is a minimal example of a `composer.json` file that just defines a dependency on instamojo-php:

     {
         "require": {